A 10% discount is available to all CIPFA members.

 - the purpose of, and inter-relationship between, the primary financial statements

 - the requirement for supporting notes to the financial statements

 - accounting rules and treatment relating to key categories of assets and liabilities

 - key finance terminology relating to the financial statements of academies

 - the importance of seeking professional help or guidance from an appropriately qualified accountant when circumstances require.

 You will be able to:

-The course will take approximately 50 hours to complete, over an eight-to-twelve-week period.
-This will vary according to the level of your prior knowledge and experience.
+The time will vary according to the level of your prior knowledge and experience.
 You will need to allocate several hours of your personal time each week to gain maximum benefit from the course.
-The course is intended to be completed within six months.

 The course is assessed via an open book online exam.
 There are 30 multiple choice questions to be completed within 90 minutes.
 You will have access to three mock exams and will be given three separate attempts at the live exam.